Playing football match boosts testosterone levels by 30 per cent

 Playing a game of football has been found to give a boost to men's testosterone levels - helping to increase their sex drive.

-Footballer who played in forward roles in the matches tended to see the biggest boost, regardless of their age, the study found.
+The study found that Footballers who played forward roles in the matches tended to see the biggest boost, regardless of their age.

 They studied farmers in the remote Tsimane tribe in Bolivia because men there generally have much less testosterone.